Somanshu-Mahajan/sql-island/README.md

 #### 💬You: I take my sword, some gold and lots of useless items with me as a souvenir.
 What a big adventure!
 > UPDATE inhabitant SET state = 'emigrated' WHERE personid = 20

 ### The game is over.
 Get your certificate of completion now!
-If you want to change the name on the certificate, use an UPDATE command on the inhabitants table.
+If you want to change the name on the certificate, use an UPDATE command on the inhabitants table.<br>

+### Enjoyed this repo?
+A ⭐ lets me know it was worth sharing!